Sourcing The Operator's Edge 4 min read April 27, 2026

 Source: Global Trade Magazine

-Here is a rare moment in commerce where the federal government is legally obligated to hand your brand money back — and most of your competitors haven't even logged into the portal yet.
-In February, the Supreme Court ruled that the Federal Government illegally collected tariffs from U.S. importers, and the newly launched CAPE (Claims for Adjudicated Payment Entitlements) portal is the mechanism to get those dollars returned.
-Simultaneously, Asia-Europe container freight rates are sliding back to pre-conflict levels as the impact of Iran-related disruptions in the Strait of Hormuz fades.
-This is a dual tailwind that rewards operators who move decisively: recovered tariff capital plus declining freight costs create a compounding sourcing advantage that slow-moving brands will never recapture.
-The question isn't whether this matters to your P&L. It's whether you act this week or six months from now when the arbitrage window has closed.
+It is a rare quarter in commerce when the federal government is legally obligated to hand your brand money back.
+In February, the Supreme Court ruled that the Federal Government illegally collected tariffs from US importers.
+The newly launched CAPE portal, Claims for Adjudicated Payment Entitlements, is the mechanism through which that capital returns.
+Most of your competitors have not yet logged in.
+At the same time, Asia-Europe container freight rates are sliding toward pre-conflict levels as the Hormuz disruption fades.
+Two tailwinds, running in parallel.
+Recovered tariff capital.
+Declining freight costs.
+The compounding effect produces a sourcing reset that slow-moving brands will not recapture later.
+The question is not whether this matters to your P&L. The question is whether you act inside ninety days or arrive six months late, when the window has closed and the alpha has been distributed elsewhere.

 The Decision Scenario: Wait for Your Broker or File Direct